cjc-lulus/crossrep/README.md

 ```

 Note:
-- Integration can only be geneated from SNOWHOUSE (snowflake internally) due to SHOW INTEGRATIONS not providing enough information for the DDLs.
+- Integration can only be generated from SNOWHOUSE (snowflake internally) due to SHOW INTEGRATIONS not providing enough
+    information for the DDLs.
-- In./prerep/prep.sql job (modify xxx to your user name in stand-by account), it's an example job that may be needed for role, task/SP or manual replication.
-If you are using snowflake replicaiton engine and role accountadmin, not use task/SPs, you will NOT need to run this job at all. )
+- In./prep/prep.sql job (modify xxx to your user name in stand-by account), it's an example job that may be needed for
+    role, task/SP or manual replication.
+If you are using snowflake replicaiton engine and role accountadmin, not use
+    task/SPs, you will NOT need to run this job at all. )
-- ./prerep/genPrep.py can help to generate tasks and resume/suspend tasks if you plan to use tasks to refresh your replicated database.
+- ./prep/genPrep.py can help to generate tasks and resume/suspend tasks if you plan to use tasks to refresh your
+    replicated database.

-Output script structure (this is where generated DDLs/grants are stored. if not existing in your loacal folder, you should create them ahead of time) under home directory of this crossrep script folder:
+Output script structure (this is where generated DDLs/grants are stored. if not existing in your local folder, you
+should create them ahead of time) under home directory of this crossrep script folder:

 ```
 ./scripts